-Bulgaria - Ancient Times, Monasteries & Nature
+Bulgaria – Ancient times, Monasteries and Culture (8 days)

 Day 2.
 Sightseeing Sofia.
 Transfer and visit of Rila Monastery (UNESCO).
-Transfer and overnight in Plovdiv.

 Day 4.
 Transfer to the Valley of Roses and Thracian kings.
-Rose-oil distilary and Kazanluk Thracian Tomb (UNESCO) to be visited.
+Rose-oil distillery and Kazanluk Thracian Tomb (UNESCO) to be visited.
 Transfer and guided tour of the Old Town of Nessebar (UNESCO).
 Overnight in Nessebar.

 Day 5.
 Transfer to Varna and tour of the city’s center.
-Drive to Veliko Tarnovo with en-route stop at Madara Horseman (UNESCO) and the village of Arbanassi.
+Drive to Veliko Tarnovo with an en-route stop at Madara Horseman (UNESCO) and the village of Arbanassi.
 Overnight in Veliko Tarnovo.

 Day 6.
 Sightseeing Veliko Tаrnovo.
 Free time in the afternoon.

 Day 7.
 Transfer to Etara open-air museum and guided tour of the complex.
-Transfer and guided tour of Boyana Church.
+Transfer and guided tour of the Boyana Church.
 Gala dinner in Sofia.

 Day 8.
 Breakfast.
 Transfer to the airport for departure.